 Freshly ground black pepper, to taste

 8 slices sandwich bread, or lettuce leaves

 Gather the ingredients.

-Combine the tuna, chopped eggs, 3 tablespoons of mayonnaise, red onion, dill relish, and dill weed.
-Add more mayonnaise if needed and season with salt and pepper to taste.
+Combine the tuna, chopped eggs, mayonnaise, red onion, dill relish, and dill weed.
+Add more mayonnaise, if desired.
+Taste and season with salt and pepper.

-Serve this tuna salad in sandwiches or serve on lettuce leaves for a fabulous lunch.
+Serve this tuna salad in sandwiches or on lettuce leaves.
+Enjoy.

-- Add some finely diced celery and/or green onions for crunch.
+- Add some finely diced celery or green onions for crunch.

-- Swap the red onion for white or yellow onion for a less peppery taste.
-Or soak the onion in cool water for a few minutes, drain, and dry before adding to the tuna salad.
-This takes away some of the raw bite.
+- Swap the red onion for white or yellow onion for a milder taste.
+Alternatively, soak the red onion in cool water for a few minutes to take away some of the raw bite.
+Drain, and dry well before adding to the tuna salad.

 - Add more finely chopped fresh herbs like parsley or tarragon.